farazdagi/mpchash/README.md

 - [x] No virtual nodes, so no extra space required -- `O(n)` space complexity.
 The high space requirement is the main downside of the original [Karger's ring](https://dl.acm.org/doi/10.1145/258533.258660).
+- [x] Thread-safe, using a lock-free skip list.

 ## Motivation